mjtischler/greatheart/README.md

 `http://localhost:3000/`

+### Secure Cookies

+For now, we're going to use secure cookies to store session data.
+You can choose to use a memory cached method (like Redis or Memcached), or store your sessions in the DB.

+Express will look for a secret key `string` for your cookie on application load.
+You'll need to create a file in `/cookies` called `secret-key.json` and have it contain a random string:

+`"THISISASUPERRANDOMAMAZINGSTRING"`

+**NOTE**: This directory is `gitignore`'d because it contains sensitive information.

 ### Database

 This project utilizes [MongoDB](https://www.mongodb.com) for data storage.
 You'll need to sign up for a MongoDB Atlas cluster [here](https://www.mongodb.com/download-center).